Basic Attacks

 Launcher

 Certain attacks will launch the opponent up into the air placing them in an airborne state, during which they can be juggled with additional attacks to keep them afloat and continue to kombo until they eventually fall to the ground (regulated by Gravity Scaling).
+A ”ground bounce” will hit the opponent down onto the floor and launch them up into the air.
 Multiple launchers may be used within the same kombo to keep the opponent mid-air but may lose their juggle value with each additional attack and be prone to increased gravity (typically limiting the player to 2 or 3 launchers per kombo).
 Attacks with launching capabilities may be punishable on block, making them a risk to perform repeatedly.
 Many launchers can also be jump cancelled on hit, allowing players to follow up a launcher with an aerial kombo.
 Some attacks that look like a launcher or put the opponent in an airborne state may not actually allow the player to follow up with a juggle excepting in some unique situations, such as calling an Ambush to extend the kombo or using a jump cancel.

 Specials/Enhanced Specials